peterpotts/sample/README.md

 In a typical application, there is a need to generator sample data for unit tests.
 Usually, the sample data is arbitrary, simplistic and worse still it is usually brittle.
 For example, suppose that many tests rely on sample instances of some case class.
-If the case class is ever modified, then many tests may have to be modified, even though this change should have had no direct impact on most of the affected tests.
+If the case class is ever modified, then many tests may have to be modified, even though this change should not have impacted them.
+This library helps to remove the need for magic values and makes tests less brittle.

 Usage
 -----